FredPont/spatial/README.md

 14. Expression opacity gradient with min/max threshold.

-15. slide show to review many cell expression maps without need of repetitive click.
+15. Slide show to review many cell expression maps without need of repetitive click.

-16. screenshot or native resolution image exportation.
+16. Screenshot or native resolution image exportation.

 17. import and display an unlimited number of cells list by repetitive click on the "import cells" button.
 The format is directly compatible with Single-Cell Virtual Cytometer .

-18. compare two groups of gates together in the whole dataset .
+18. Comparison of two groups of gates together across the whole dataset.

-19. compare one group of gates against all the remaining cells.
+19. Comparison of one group of gates against all the remaining spots.

-20. draw an interactive volcano plot after gate comparison.
+20. Draw an interactive volcano plot after gate comparison.

-21. plot cell expression of a selected dot in the volcano plot.
+21. Plot cell expression of a selected dot in the volcano plot.

-22. export volcano plot and the corresponding data table.
+22. Export volcano plot and the corresponding data table.

-23. image zoom 10-200%
+23. Image zoom 10-200%

 ## Licence
 [GNU GPL 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html)